FantasyPros Accuracy Award

 Washington RB Jonah Coleman has top-50 potential after carrying the load for the Big Ten squad.

-A sleeper to watch is Nebraska’s Emmett Johnson.
+Nebraska's Emmett Johnson also remains in contention to be the second-best RB in the class.
 He ended the season with five straight 100-yard rushing games, and even had a 100-yard receiving game in one of those.
-He is a three-down player with great hands who could even emerge as the RB2 of the class.
+He is a three-down player despite only being 200 pounds.

 WR Gold At the Top of the Draft